cloudmesh/pi/content/en/tutorial/raspberry-burn-windows/index.md

 It is best practice to create virtual environments for python.
 We also want to place all source code in a common directory called `cm`.
-Let us set up this create one for this tutorial.
+Let us set up this and create one for this tutorial.

 In your gitbash window create a virtual environment with